HAImanifesto/web/index.md

 description: The HAI/manifesto
 ---

-*A New Creative Paradigm for the Age of AI*
+*A New Creative Paradigm for Human / Artificial Intelligence*

 This is a foundation.\